 Imagine you’re a freelance writer like me.

 Your brainpower is your biggest asset.
-Having a proofreader to take care of my biggest, most time-consuming weakness has been a game changer in every sense of the word.
+Having a proofreader to care for my biggest, most time-consuming weakness has been a game changer in every sense of the word.

 I can save my brainpower now…